durability-labs/archivist-docs/index.md

 hero:
   name: Archivist
-  text: Decentralised data storage platform
+  text: Decentralized data storage platform
-  tagline: Archivist is a durable, decentralised data storage protocol, created so the world community can preserve its most important knowledge without risk of censorship.
+  tagline: Archivist is a durable, decentralized data storage protocol, created so the world community can preserve its most important knowledge without risk of censorship.
   actions:
     - theme: brand
       text: What is Archivist?